Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

-He focuses more on benefits and asked the question, what is the actual job the condominium was hired to do for people who had already bought a unit?
+He focused more on benefits and asked the question, what is the job the condominium was hired to do for people who had already bought a unit?

-The book makes it clear that very often, what we think a product or service helps the client with is something completely different of what you initially assumed it would be.
+The book clarifies that we often think a product or service helps the client with something completely different from what we initially assumed it would be.

 So Moesta carried out some interviews with people who had already bought there.

-He found out that there wasn’t a definitive set of features in the new home that buyers had valued so much that it tipped their decision.
+He discovered that there wasn’t a definitive set of features in the new home that buyers had valued so much that it tipped their decision.

-Surprisingly, these features actually provided an obstacle: it was overwhelming to them to have to pick every single detail of a new home.
+Surprisingly, these features provided an obstacle: it was overwhelming to them to pick every detail of a new home.

 But that was not the biggest surprise.

-This was because most of the buyers had to downsize and came from larger properties, so they had to decide what to get rid of to move into the new unit.
+This was because most buyers had to downsize and came from larger properties, so they had to decide what to get rid of to move into the new unit.

-Moesta first thought they were in the business of new home construction, but he realized that the developer was instead in the business of moving lives.
+Moesta first thought they were in the business of new home construction.
+Still, he realized that the developer was instead in the business of moving lives.